zoolanders/documentation/src/essentials-for-yootheme-pro/forms/actions.md

 The SaveToGoogleSheet Action accumulatively saves the submitted data in a Google Drive Spreadsheet.
 Use it to keep a log or a copy of the submitted data in the cloud.

+The spreadsheet must be created manually and set with at least one header.